czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

 - **Development Decision Factors**: global, national, and local economic forecast; supply and demand for space (i.e., tenant demand); competition from other current and planned developments; capital markets (i.e., financing cost and availability)
 - **Project Feasibility**: a feasibility study should be done to forecast tenant demand, rent levels, construction costs, project timing, exit strategies and future sales price, and evaluate the risks
   - Location is always a key factor in the analysis
-- **Construction Financing**: convers the hard costs and soft costs of construction
+- **Construction Financing**: converts the hard costs and soft costs of construction
   - Construction loans are disbursed in draws after costs are incurred, are typically recourse to the developer, are usually short term (maturing after construction is expected to be completed), and floating rate with construction interest capitalized into the outstanding loan balance
   - Construction lenders want a permanent lender ("take-out" lender) in place to pay off and replace the construction loan when construction is completed and various leasing targets have been achieved
   - A stand-by lender is a permanent lender who doesn't intend to actually fund their loan